mezzolite/react-crud-frontend/README.md

 </p>
 </details>

 Pass favoriteDogs array to FavoriteDogs component as props.
 Wrap FavoriteDogs h1 in a div.
-Give it a className of "favorite-dogs".
+Give it a className of "dogs".
 Map through props and return a DogCard component for each favoriteDog object.
 Reference function or variable that returns or holds map in return, under h1.